nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Editing a member : `edit`

-Edits an existing participant in Ailurus.
-Only can be used when the user is on participant lists (accessible via `plist [/e EVENT_ID]`).
+Edits an existing member in Ailurus.
+Only can be used when the user is on member lists (accessible via `plist [/e EVENT_ID]`).

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

 * Can only be used in `plist [/e EVENT_ID]`.
-* Edits the participant at the specified `INDEX`.
-The index refers to the index number shown in the displayed participant list.
+* Edits the member at the specified `INDEX`.
+The index refers to the index number shown in the displayed member list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.